Baked Vegan Pumpkin Cheesecake (Gluten-Free)

 - Follow the baking and cooling instructions carefully.
 The cooling is a little bit unique, in that you let it cool partially in the still-warm oven with the door propped open to help it set perfectly.
 Then, let it cool completely in the fridge for the perfect texture.

-This Baked Vegan Pumpkin Cheesecake will wow you with its rich texture, spices, and graham cracker style crust.
+This Baked Vegan Pumpkin Cheesecake will wow you with its rich texture, spices, and a gluten-free graham cracker-style crust.
 It’s the perfect vegan Thanksgiving dessert.

 For the crust